 A written constitution must be construed like any other written document.
-It must be construed to give effect to the intentions of those who made and agreed to it and those intentions are expressed in or to be deduced from the terms of

-- G the constitution itself and not from any preconceived ideas as to what such a constitution should or should not contain.
+It must be construed to give effect to the intentions of those who made and agreed to it and those intentions are expressed in or to be deduced from the terms of the constitution itself and not from any preconceived ideas as to what such a constitution should or should not contain.
 It must not be construed as if it was partly written and partly not.
 We agree that such constitutions differ from ordinary legislation and this fact should lead to even greater reluctance to imply something not expressed.
-While we recognise that an inference may be drawn from the express provisions of a constitution (see Attorney-General for Australia - H v.
-The Queen (3), ([1957] A.C. per VISCOUNT SIMONDS at p.
-312)) we do not agree that on the adoption of a constitution a great deal is left to necessary implication.
+While we recognise that an inference may be drawn from the express provisions of a constitution (see Attorney General for Australia v R and Boilermakers' Society of Australia per Viscount Simonds ([1957] 2 All ER 45 at 51, [1957] AC 288 at 312)) we do not agree that on the adoption of a constitution a great deal is left to necessary implication.
 If this were so, a written constitution would largely fail to achieve its object.
-If it does not define clearly what Parliament can do and cannot do by ordinary enactment, then the Government and Parliament of a territory may find that as a result of judicial decision after a considerable lapse of time all the time I spent in legislating has been wasted and that laws urgently required have not been validly enacted. - No doubt the Constitution of Jamaica was drafted by persons nurtured in the common law.
+If it does not define clearly what parliament can do and cannot do by ordinary enactment, then the government and parliament of a territory may find that as a result of judicial decision after a considerable lapse of time all the time spent in legislating has been wasted and that laws urgently required have not been validly enacted.

+No doubt the Constitution of Jamaica was drafted by persons nurtured in the common law.
 That is apparent from the Constitution itself.
-The principle that there should be a separation of powers between the three organs of Government is not just taken for granted.
+The principle that there should be a separation of powers between the three organs of government is not just taken for granted.
 Effect is given to that principle by the written terms of the Constitution and consequently there is no room for the assumption.

-No question arises in connection with the Full Court of any transfer of judicial power to the executive.
-The question to be decided is as to the division of judicial power and there is in our opinion not only no valid ground for implying that Parliament cannot by ordinary legislation validly alter the jurisdiction the Supreme Court had when the Constitution came into force under any law other than the Constitution but also the terms of ss.
-97 (4) and 103 (1) negative any such implication.
+No question arises in connection with the Full Court Division of any transfer of judicial power to the executive.
+The question to be decided is as to the division of judicial power and there is in our opinion not only no valid ground for implying that

+Parliament cannot by ordinary legislation validly alter the jurisdiction the Supreme Court had when the Constitution came into force under any law other then the Constitution, but also the terms of ss 97(4) and 103(1) negative any such implication.

-It is for the reasons we have stated that we have come to the conclusion that the provisions of the Gun Court Act as to the Full Court Division and its jurisdiction are not void as inconsistent with the terms of the Constitution.
+It is for the reasons we have stated that we have come to the conclusion that the provisions of the Gun Court Act 1974 as to the Full Court Division and its jurisdiction are not void as inconsistent with the terms of the Constitution.